xbmc/kodi-tv/src/content/article/kodi-20-1-nexus-release/index.md

 * A couple of fixes for WebVTT subtitles were made to resolve overlapping of segments.
 * Line spacing has been altered in our use of `libass` to avoid overlapping of text boxes.

-**UPNP**
+**UPnP**

-* **@enen92** has made a number of improvements/fixes when Kodi is being used as a UPNP server.
+* **@enen92** has made a number of improvements and fixes when Kodi is being used as a UPnP server.
 He has fixed a number of regressions around listings and artwork.

 Thanks, as always, to everyone who has helped us track down and fix any issues.
 We endeavour to minimise the issues everyone experiences, but with such a large project, and the fact everyone contributing to Kodi is a volunteer, issues and bugs are a part of life. if you happen to experience any bugs/issues, don't hesitate to reach out on the forums, or raise an issue on Github.